Thwaites Glacier: Thwaites Glacier Tongue and Thwaites Iceberg Tongue

 Thwaites Eastern Ice Shelf (TEIS) and Thwaites Ice Tongue in 2013, soon after the latter broke up and lost cohesion, leading to much faster retreat rates (red instead of blue).
 Other labels refer to the ice tongue's grounding line, and northern and southern shear zones where it is in direct contact with the ice shelf.

 The Thwaites Glacier Tongue, or Western Glacier Tongue was a narrow, floating part of the glacier, located about 30 mi east of Mount Murphy.
 It was the first part of the glacier to be mapped, based on 65,000 aerial photographs collected during Operation Highjump in 1947.
 Back then, it was about 95 km long and 60 km wide.
 By the time updated mapping took place during Operation Deepfreeze in 1967, the glacier tongue had advanced up to 75 km further north, and had also experienced massive ice calving events which had produced Thwaites Iceberg Tongue, a loose collection of icebergs occupying an area as large as 150 km long and 35-65 km wide at the time.
 After breaking off from Thwaites Glacier Tongue, those icebergs ran aground in the Amundsen Sea, about 20 mi northeast of Bear Peninsula.
-Initially, their southern extent was only 3 mi north of Thwaites Glacier Tongue, but as parts of the iceberg tongue continued to calve, it diminished in size (to 70 mi long and 20 mi wide).
-By 1986, the entire iceberg tongue had rotated to the side and started to drift away, travelling 140 km west between 1986 and 1992.
+Initially, their southern extent was 3 mi north of Thwaites Glacier Tongue, but as parts of the iceberg tongue continued to calve, it diminished in size (to 70 mi long and 20 mi wide).
+By 1986, the iceberg tongue had rotated to the side and started to drift away, travelling 140 km west between 1986 and 1992.